 Is Apple FaceTime® a HIPAA Compliant Telehealth Software Platform?

-Telehealth may seem like a new concept fueled by COVID-19, but in reality, telehealth companies have been around for many years and are growing in popularity.
-Due to the outbreak of COVID-19, healthcare providers and patients are turning to telehealth companies to fill the void.
-Providers are also asking if other prominent video conferencing software such as Apple FaceTime® can be considered a HIPAA compliant telehealth software platform.
+Telehealth may have gotten much more attention since COVID-19, but in reality, it has been around for many years with steadily growing popularity.
+Since the recent pandemic did so much to popularize telehealth services¹, healthcare providers are turning to telehealth companies for the convenient online services that patients now appreciate and expect².
+Providers are also asking if prominent video conferencing software products such as Apple FaceTime® can be considered HIPAA compliant telehealth software.

 Is Apple FaceTime® a Conduit or a Business Associate?